EphraimFriedman/Restaurant-review/part-3/README.md

 ![](mockups/home-page-with-delete-restaurant-link.png)

 When the user clicks the delete link
+  * the restaurant record should be removed from the data store
   * the user should be taken back to the home page
   * the restaurant should no longer appear on the page